alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 The results show that the quantity closest to the isolation displacement response is not a single input acceleration peak or a single input velocity peak.
 The clearer relationship appears after the input power enters the isolation interface and forms Interface Power / Work Exchange.
 The summary figure across Case Groups Group1–4 shows that the Measured Interface Power/Work Packet has the clearest relationship with the Measured Upper-Lower Isolation Displacement Peak.
 The frequency-group maps also show that the isolation response should not be reduced to one effective frequency or one effective period. $f_{\mathrm{eff}}$ is an entry scale, but behind it there is still a conversion relationship among the QSM Power Frequency Group, Interface Frequency Group, and Displacement Response Frequency Group.
 In the Frequency-Group Closure comparison of individual Diagnosis Figures, high-displacement cases often show displacement response frequencies close to $f_{\mathrm{eff}}$ and its orderly harmonic sequence.
 This indicates that the effective frequency is not a single control value, but a family of entry frequencies that can be contacted, converted, and manifested by the incoming power.

-The core conclusion is that, for an isolation system, a seismic wave can be viewed as a power field entering the structure.
-When this field cannot be converted smoothly by the isolation system into a stable channel, it forms work exchange at the interface and manifests as observable isolation displacement.
+The core conclusion is that, for an isolation system, a seismic wave can be viewed as a power field passing through the structural system.
+When the structure cannot convert this field into a stable energy-flow channel, the power is expressed at the interface as work exchange and is finally manifested as observable isolation displacement.
 This is the QSM interpretation of the original experimental data, and it is also the first attempt to build mechanism-based validation for Quantum Structural Mechanics using real experimental data.

 ---